abrotman/BIMI_MUA/bimi_mua.md

 .# Abstract

-A method by which the receiving MTA may pass some information to the user MUA, and validate that information was added by the receiving system.
+This document describes a method by which a receiving MTA may insert Brand Indicators for Message Identification (BIMI) headers into a message in such a way that a third party MUA can not only use the information in those headers but also validate that the headers were inserted by the MTA.

 {mainmatter}

 # Introduction

-   Branded Indicators for Message Identifcation (BIMI) is meant to work in a situation where the MUA is independent of the receiving entity, otherwise known as a third-party email client.
-When doing so, it is important that the MUA is able to validate any information provided to it by the receiver (or MBP).

-   As noted in the primary BIMI document, the MBP may add two headers, BIMI-Location and BIMI-Indicator.
-It is understood that a BIMI-aware receiver will remove these headers if they exist upon message arrival.
-However, an independent MUA may need some additional assurances that these headers were added by the entity responsible for their mailbox storage.

-   Below is a method to cryptographically sign these data points, as well as some other identifying information.
+Brand Indicators for Message Identification (BIMI) describes a method to enable Domain Owners to coordinate with Mailbox Providers (MBPs), Mail Transfer Agents (MTAs), and Mail User Agents (MUAs) in the display of brand-specific Indicators (e.g., logos) next to properly authenticated messages.

+BIMI has no requirement that the MTA and MUA be operated by the same entity.
+BIMI defines two headers, BIMI-Location and BIMI-Indicator, to be inserted into a properly authenticated message so that any MUA that supports BIMI can display the message with the BIMI logo.
+However, BIMI does not define a method that allows the MUA to verify that the headers were inserted by the MTA that wrote the message to the message store from which the MUA is retrieving the message.

+This document describes such a verification method.

 # Validation Information